UnmappedStack/TacOS/README.md

  - I ***will not*** merge any pull requests with a simple typo or grammar mistake!
 Open an issue if it is a problem.
  - Commit messages should be in the following format: `[component] change`, where `component` is the general area of the project you have changed.
  - Break down your commits and pull requests.
 I will not even bother reviewing a huge pull request with one single massive commit with thousands of lines changed in completely unrelated components.
- - Before staging your commits, run `make lint` to run the linter+format checker on your code, and modify accordingly.
-Do not make any modifications to the linter rules.